 👉 Consistent brands lead to better experiences.
 Check out The Brand Consistency Toolkit for an in-depth guide to consistency 👈

 Instead, brand management software can include pre-approved and customisable templates.
 End users can grab the template they need, tweak it — within boundaries — for their application, and get on with their work.
 This is especially helpful for people with little or no design skills who need to make low-level artwork changes.
-Plus, it gives your creative teams that do have design skills the space to do more meaningful work.
+Plus, it gives your creative teams with design skills the space to do more meaningful work.

 The next best solution is to use brand management software to link your brand guidelines to the creative process where they are needed.
 A single source of brand guideline truth that gets pushed out to the DAM tools as it’s needed keeps the same brand vision in front of everyone when they are working on branded content.